 Be sure to keep all hospital bills, health insurance statements, bills, and receipts for medical treatments (including physical therapy), pharmaceutical receipts, and any other documents that show the medical costs you incurred.

 You have the right to collect all your medical records.
 It will actually save you money.
 If an attorney has to obtain your medical records, the medical providers will charge them fees.
-This is sometimes from a third party medical records service and at your expense.
+This is sometimes from a third-party medical records service and at your expense.

 What If I Have Health Insurance—Can I Still Recover Medical Expenses?

 The short answer is yes, but with some caveats.
-You most certainly will be able to recover out-of-pocket expenses from deductibles, co-insurance amounts, and co-payments which insurance doesn’t cover.
+You most certainly will be able to recover out-of-pocket expenses from deductibles, co-insurance amounts, and co-payments that insurance doesn’t cover.
 This is whether it’s your insurance or the other party’s.
 If your insurance company has already paid the expenses, you will be required to reimburse them from your settlement.

 The legal process is often a confusing one and something that you don’t want to navigate on your own.
 By hiring a personal injury lawyer in Chicago, you will have an advocate on your side who can help you get through the case, often achieving a better outcome than if you try to do it alone.